thisbit/wpinit/README.md

 # wpinit
 This repo contains a wordpress install and uninstall scripts that I use daily on my Linux box.
 It can work with OSX too with slight modifications, but there I find it makes more sense to use http://vagrantup.com with http://vccw.cc instead of this.
+On a Mac I use Local By Flywheel, as it is one clisk install and has blueprints.
 If it isn't obvious from file names, riginit.sh is the installer and rigrm.sh is the uninstaller.
 I plan to simplify and extend the functionality of the files in repo as I find time and learn more.

 ## What does it do?
 * Downloads latest WP